 This post is quite a personal one but I just received a text message that brought on a wave of inspiration so here goes nothing …

-I recently became single again, after being in a very tumultuous relationship for over two years, and here’s the issue all of a sudden I’ve completely forgotten how.
+I recently became single again, after being in a very tumultuous relationship for over two years, but here’s the issue all of a sudden I’ve completely forgotten how.
 I almost feel like I’m supposed to be with someone, just because of my age and culture.
 Plus when it comes down to it we all tend to crave companionship that sometimes our friends just can’t provide.

 It also doesn’t help that being Nigerian means everywhere I turn there’s a newly engaged couple or a very distant Aunty who I’m not actually related to interrogating me as to why I haven’t yet joined the club.

 Sometimes it does tend to make me furrow my brow with worry, or wonder if maybe I’m just never going to find the ‘one’.

 (Yes, I do believe he exists.
 Shoot me!)

 And although it can sometimes feel like it, I can’t be the only one who feels like they’re stranded on a deserted island of singledom surrounded by waves of uncertainty and rocky debris of failed mishaps.
 Dramatic I know.